hoangduytran/blender-manual/manual/animation/armatures/posing/selecting.rst

    :Menu:      :menuselection:`Select --> Grouped`
    :Shortcut:  :kbd:`Shift-G`

-You can select bones based on their group and/or layer, through the *Select Grouped* pop-up menu :kbd:`Shift-G`:
+You can select bones, based on various properties, through the *Select Grouped* pop-up menu :kbd:`Shift-G`:

-Layer
+Collection
-   To select all bones belonging to the same layer(s) as the selected ones, use the *In Same Layer* entry.
+   Selects all bones that are share at least one bone collection with the active bone.
-Group
+Color
-   To select all bones belonging to the same group(s) as the selected ones, use the *In Same Group* entry.
+   Selects all bones that have the same color as the active bone.
 Keying Set
    ToDo.